 For me, I started investing money and having my team help me get the show produced so that I could reallocate my time budget elsewhere so that I could spend more time marketing the show so that I could spend more time being over on other people’s podcasts and sitting down for some of those conversations.
 But you need to be clear on your budget right now.
 What do you have in the timebank?
 What do you have in the money bank to be investing in the production and marketing of your show, of this asset?
 That’s absolutely the most important.

-Ready to hire podcast production support right now?
+Ready to hire a podcast manager right now?
 Reach out!

 If you enjoyed the show and you want to hear more about making some of these decisions or some ways that can be helpful in clarifying when it’s time to get the support or the kind of support to get, I want to point you to a couple of shows.